Tommythebold/Foxhole-MultiBoxing-Guide/README.md

 </details>

-3. Launch Foxhole.
+4. <ins>Important step!</ins> Launch Foxhole.
 You must do this on every alt outside of a Sandbox so your PC remembers these settings.
 Accept the EULA that pops up, choose the Able server (it defaults to Charlie), login.
 Click through the tutorials (it resets this), deploy somewhere and click through the tutorials again.
 Go to your settings, turn on sprint toggle and whatever other settings you want it to remember.
 When you are done, close the game.

-4. Repeat the steps above for every alt account!
+5. Repeat the steps above for every alt account!
 > [!TIP]
 > If you notice settings being wrong when you reset sandboxes for an update, follow step 3 again!

+Switch back to your main steam account and make sure steam beta is disabled so you don't have to update your sandboxes every day.
+Always make sure both Foxhole and steam are up to date.
+Any time Foxhole or Steam updates, you will have to reset your sandboxes - this is easy and will be explained later.

 ## Sandboxie Setup
 Install [SandBoxie-Plus](https://sandboxie-plus.com/) and open it.